KasparEtter/ef1p/internet/index.md

 Since the network determines the route of the packets rather than you as a sender, you have no control over which companies and nations are involved in delivering them.
-The lack of confidentiality is especially problematic when using the Wi-Fi in a public space such as a restaurant or an airport because your device simply connects to the [wireless access point](https://en.wikipedia.org/wiki/Wireless_access_point) of a [given network](https://en.wikipedia.org/wiki/Service_set_(802.11_network)#SSID) with the best signal.
+The lack of confidentiality is especially problematic when using the Wi-Fi in a public space, such as a restaurant or an airport, because your device simply connects to the [wireless access point](https://en.wikipedia.org/wiki/Wireless_access_point) of a [given network](https://en.wikipedia.org/wiki/Service_set_(802.11_network)#SSID) with the best signal.
 Since your device has no way to authenticate the network,